fidgetingbits/fidgetingbits-talon/README.md

   - [Recommendations](#recommendations)
   - [Pull requests](#pull-requests)

-# fidgetingbits Talon Repo

 Please read the WARNING section before you use this repo, as using some of the stuff I have may break your talon experience as I only test this repo on my own environment, and you should avoid reporting these problems to aegis or talon, without first validating that a repo like [community](https://github.com/talonhub/community) works properly first.

 This repo is fairly thoroughly tested on both Linux (i3wm and Gnome) and Mac (Sonoma).
-Linux functionality has only been tested on Arch Linux and NixOS.
+Linux functionality was originally built for Arch Linux, but now is only ever tested on NixOS.

 I use the beta version of Talon so this may result in errors related to functionality if you aren't using it.
 I highly recommend paying for beta on